Pkrysinski/weather-dashboard-app/README.md

 NEEDS-
 >Add some styling via CSS and make the page look a little nicer!
 >Make search history return values unique, and all upper-case.
+>Add comments to CSS file.
 WANTS-
 >Would like to have auto-fill set up for the search textbox with a few hundred cities.
 >Would like to make textbox take zip codes.
 >Try to get rid of "TypeError".
+>Go back and make it properly responsive.
+I know there was no acceptance criteria requirement asking for the page to be responsive, but at this point I want every challenge to encapsulate the fundamentals of challenges past, and responsive design is no exception.